UPCOMING EVENTS

 _ Ask what specific progress has been taken toward implementing these

-measures and if the new structures and plans for responding to the needs of
+measures and if the new structures and plans for responding to the

 women prisoners conforms with Amnesty International's recommendations.